adeoke/django-quarantine-workout-graphql/README.md

 /djangoapi #  . /root/.local/share/virtualenvs/djangoapi-RQslU66b/bin/activate
 ```

 You are now at the point where you can run the tests.
-Unfortunately, without additional apk packages you cannot run invoke tasks (bash is **NOT** installed on alpine).
+Unfortunately, without additional apk packages, you cannot run invoke tasks (bash is **NOT** installed on alpine).
 So instead run the tests directly using unittest.

 ```shell script
 $ python3 -m unittest tests/**/*.py
 ```

-Which will run all the tests.
+Which runs all the tests.
 If the tests run successfully then you should see output similar to the following:

 ```text
 ........